noahchaney214/flutter-to-do-list/README.md

 # To-Do List

-A To-To List application made in Flutter.
+A To-To List application made in Flutter for Windows and Linux only.

 ## Installation